PythonAberdeen/user_group/2022-01/intermediate/README.md

 ## Enhancements

 * Remembering previous attempts is difficult.
 While the game is not ended, can you show previous attempts and their symbols?
-* Having a keyboard display with letters which elimited marked in some way might be helpful to the players
+* Having a keyboard, or alphabet, display with letters which are eliminated marked in some way might be helpful to the players

 Have fun.